Kati Foizey, MA, LPC

 I am married.
 A working mom.
 Business owner.
 My husband and I have 2 children adopted from Foster Care.
 I am a St. Louis native.
 I love to read, cook, and laugh with people I care about.

 I have been working in private practice for over 7 years, serving kids, teens, families and individuals.
-I enjoy working with people of all ages that struggle with anxiety, depression/bi-polar, high functioning autism, perfectionism, parenting issues, and adoption or foster care transitions.
+I enjoy working with people of all ages that struggle with adoption or foster care transitions, anxiety, depression/bi-polar, parenting issues, high functioning autism, and maladaptive perfectionism.

 Additionally, for 4+ of those years, I worked with The Cancer Support Community of St. Louis leading support groups for children of parents or grandparents who are undergoing cancer treatment.

 Prior to private practice, I served as a Campus Minister and then the Associate Director of Campus Ministry at Saint Louis University from 2006-2011.
 The pastoral care and counseling I provided to college and graduate students during this period was life giving and provided inspiration for my next career step.

 I also worked at Boys Hope Girls Hope as a Residential Counselor in the adolescent boys home.
 Building relationships with teens and getting to be a part of their daily lives was life-changing.
 I was a “houseparent” to eight, 12-18 year old boys.
 I was 25 years old; the learning curve was steep and eye-opening!

 I graduated from Quincy University in 2000, then attended Covenant Theological Seminary where I received my Masters in Counseling in 2004.